What the Major Banks are Forecasting for the Japanese Yen in 2020

 Let's examine the 5 most likely reasons the Japanese Yen will remain weak at current forecast levels:

 - Coronavirus epidemic in the US is under control, the US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD.
-This will also reduce safe haven buying for lower risk currencies like JPY or CHF
+This may reduce safe haven buying for lower risk currencies like JPY or CHF

 - The Japanese economy falters and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts and other forms of stimulus from the Bank of Japan (BOJ)

 - China’s economic growth slows more than expected, reducing China trade and lowering demand for Japanese imports (and the Japanese Yen)

-- Economic growth slows down in most countries worldwide
+- Economic growth slows down more than anticipated in most countries worldwide

 How does a rising JPY affect me?

 If you're an expat living in Japan you might be feeling less happy the Yen is going to strengthen this year.
 But how much you receive will depend on if you’re being paid in local or foreign currency.
 If you’re being paid in foreign currency and spending your money locally, you might not get as good a rate this year as the Yen gets stronger.
 High volatility will also make it hard to predict when to exchange Japanese Yen to other currencies or vice versa.

 Travellers in Japan

 On the other hand, if you’re being paid in Japanese Yen and are transferring your money overseas, you might get a better rate.
 Similarly, travellers going on holiday to Japan won’t be able to benefit from a stronger Yen.
 Whether you're sending money overseas or buying travel money in Japan, the amount you get really depends on what your home currency is doing.